ABOUT RUTH M. BOND

 Ruth M. Bond joined RPLG as an Of Counsel attorney in January 2019 and was made partner in February 2020.
 She brings an abundance of public agency knowledge and experience to Renne Public Law Group after working for nearly 14 years as a Deputy City Attorney with the San Francisco City Attorney’s Office.

 Her practice focuses on representing public entities in labor and employment matters as well as other areas of public law.
 The labor and employment matters include litigation in state and federal court, arbitrations, labor relations, day-to-day advice regarding compliance with relevant statutes and regulation, and more.
 Ms. Bond also conducts workplace investigations and oversees the firm’s investigations practice.

 As a Deputy City Attorney, Ms. Bond represented San Francisco, under the leadership of City Attorney Dennis Herrera, in employment litigation in state and federal court.
 This included appellate work in the California Court of Appeal, Ninth Circuit Court of Appeals and successfully opposing a Petition for Review in the California Supreme Court.
 Ms. Bond also has a great deal of experience with grievance arbitrations and labor negotiations.

 While at the Office of the City Attorney, Ms. Bond advised several city departments including Juvenile Probation, Adult Probation, Recreation and Parks, and the City Attorney’s Office.
 These departments relied on Ms. Bond to provide insight and guidance on compliance with federal, state and local employment laws such as Title VII, the Fair Labor Standards Act, the Americans with Disabilities Act, the California Fair Employment and Housing Act and San Francisco’s Civil Service Rules.
+Ms. Bond also supervised workplace investigations conducted for these departments.
 Ms. Bond also served as a member of the City Attorney’s Affirmative Litigation Task Force from 2015 to 2017.

 Before the Office of the City Attorney, Ms. Bond was a litigation associate at Heller Ehrman White & McAuliffe LLP, and a judicial clerk for the Hon.
 Barrington D. Parker Jr. in the U.S. District Court for the Southern District of New York.